 \subsubsection{Deforming to remove $m^0|_{E^0}$.}

-When working over the Novikov field (\cref{app:ainfinityrefresher}) we can prove that a map is invertible by showing that it is invertible at low valuation.
-We introduce some notation for filtered $\Lambda$-modules that will help us use this method of proof.
-We assume that our $\Lambda$ modules are finitely generated. \begin{definition} Let $A$ and $B$ be filtered $\Lambda$-modules.
-The \emph{valuation} of a map $\Theta: A\to B$ is the largest jump in valuation under $\Theta$.
+When working over the Novikov field we can prove that a map is invertible by showing that it is invertible at low filtration.
+We will denote by $\val: \Lambda\to \RR\cup\{\infty\}$ the Novikov valuation, with the convention that $\val(0)=\infty$.
+Following \cite{usher2016persistent}, we will use \emph{non-Archimedean normed vector spaces}, which are $\Lambda$-vector spaces equipped with a filtration function $\ell: A\to \RR\cup\{\infty\}$ satisfying\footnote{To match the conventions from \cite{charest2015floer}, our filtration function has the opposite sign convention of \cite{usher2016persistent}.} the axioms of \cite[Definition 2.2]{usher2016persistent}.